St. Patrick's Day Bingo Game for Preschoolers

 Language Development

 Select one of the cards during circle time and invite your preschoolers to talk about the picture in the card.
-Take dictation of the comments they make, using the opportunity to show them the correct way to write and that written words have meaning.
+Take dictation of their comments, showing them the correct way to write, and that written words have meaning.
 Later on, you can use this dictation to review what they said.

 Literacy

-You can use the large group or small groups activity period to present one of the cards to your preschoolers and invite them to create a story using its picture, while you take dictation to make a class book.
+You can use the large or small group activity period to present one of the cards to your preschoolers and invite them to create a story using its picture while you take dictation to make a class book.
 Once the story is finished, type the individual paragraphs and paste them on white paper cut out like a tall hot, a rainbow, a piece of gold, a pot, or any other St. Patrick shape.

-Invite the students that didn’t participate in the story to become illustrators.
-Once all the pages are done, cut out the same shape on a piece of construction paper to make a cover.
+Invite the students who didn’t participate in the story to become illustrators.
+Once all the pages are done, cut out the same shape on construction paper to make a cover.
 Type the title and the names of the authors and illustrators.
 Laminate all the pages and hold them together with a spiral or staples.

 Don’t forget to make copies of the book to send home to all the preschoolers.